-- Flemish (Dutch) and German parts of Belgium, the tooth fairy is Tandenfee.
+- Flemish (Dutch) and German parts of Belgium: Tandenfee.

 There are other tooth traditions around the world.

-- In El Salvador, children put their teeth under their pillow, but a rabbit hops in their room while they sleep to exchange money for the tooth.
+- In El Salvador, children put their teeth under their pillow, but a rabbit hops into their room to exchange money for the tooth while they sleep.

 - In India, Jamaica and Greece, some children also throw their teeth on the roof.

 - In China, kids put their upper teeth at the foot of their beds and their lower teeth on the roof.
 The children believe this will make their permanent teeth grow in faster and straight up and down based on where they put them.